 The second dimension is an alternative timeline in which Nina made a different choice during a key moment in her life, which propelled her to a completely different life path.
 She never got on the bus that crashed into water, which erased her previous thread of existence as she never went blind and regained her vision, never had a near-death experience; her other life being replaced with experiences that created another version of herself.
 This version has lived a luxurious, decadent, hedonistic existence with an abundance of privileges, money, drinks, earthly possessions, and boyfriends, away from hardship, and hasn’t acquired empirical experience of other worlds.
 She is a wealthy Russian heiress whose former partner runs a dream factory and created a VR game / puzzle for unethical crowdsourcing purposes, leading teenagers to a dangerous place in search of explanations for a peculiar phenomenon.
 When she finds out about what his project involves, they fight.
 Although the personalities and lives of Nina and Prairie are entirely different, they both gravitated towards the supernatural and the esoteric, to an enigmatic phenomenon, as parallel worlds leave echoes in others.
 When the OA enters her life, the discrepancy between the two of them is transparent; and the OA/Prairie doesn’t have access to Nina’s consciousness at first.
 When people travel to another world and inhabit a new body (with the same appearance), it seems they tend to either suppress the consciousness of their host (as most of the inter-dimensional travellers in the show do) or remain dormant if the consciousness of the body they entered does not seem to integrate the new consciousness.
 It’s not very clear why this happens – why Homer didn’t awaken from the beginning as his initial self and why the others did.
 The OA eventually frees Nina’s consciousness by facing her trauma- the moment that caused the split between the two parallel realities, generating the alternative timeline.
 It is implied that this process makes her integrate the consciousness of the other Nina and they merge into one.

 There are a few questions that come to mind.
 The rules of inter-dimensional travels in the show are somewhat elusive and shifting.
 At first we are led to believe the characters have to become unconscious in order to travel somewhere else, but in the second season that doesn’t always seem to be necessary.
 How does that work and how does Elodie re-appear in the same timeline?
 What happened to her vessel?
-How does Hap compel the OA to jump with him at the end, and why did the OA tell Homer to stay alive in that dimension to be able to jump?
+Why did the OA tell Homer to stay alive in that dimension to be able to jump?

 On another note, when does Nina / Prairie (from the first dimension) become the OA?
 Has the OA been a dormant spirit within her; has it always been her fate?
 An entity/self, that she needed to unlock?
 In that case why has the other Nina not turned into the OA – as in another version of the OA at any point?
 Is it simply because she didn’t have a near-death experience, that would trigger that in her?
 Does the OA originate from that particular reality of season one, being exclusive to those specific circumstances, or are there other versions of the “birth” or awakening of the OA?